jharwell/libra/docs/usage/conan.rst

 If you're following the quickstart, you can skip this section unless you're curious.

-Build Modes
+Build Types
 -----------

-Because conan assumes vanilla cmake as a backend, it is generally unwise to try to pair it with any of the LIBRA build modes.
+LIBRA only current supports compiler-based features (e.g., ``LIBRA_LTO``) for the following cmake build types:

+- Debug

+- Release

+Not because it *can't* support other build types, but because the ones above are the most common.
+It is very straightforward to add other build types if needed.

 Variables
 ---------